 A compartment wall within the Vision Built Steel Frame Building System can be constructed of a single steel frame wall.
 This wall can be used in situations where a building is sub-divided into different compartments but this compartment wall must not be used where a wall is common to two or more buildings (separating wall) or where a compartment wall is used to separate dwellings from each other within a building.
-The single frame panel must be designed and specified to meet the acoustic, fire and structural requirements required by the wall within the building to meet the requirements of TGD B Volume II of Building Regulations for purpose class 1(a), 1(b) & 1(d) and TGD B 2006 of Building Regulations for all other purpose classes to which this certificate applies.
+The single frame panel must be designed and specified to acoustic, fire and meet the structural requirements required by the wall within the building to meet the requirements of TGD B 2017 Volume II of Building Regulations 1997 to 2017 for purpose class 1(a), 1(b) & 1(d) and TGD B 2006 of Building Regulations 1997 to 2017 for all other purpose classes to which this certificate applies.

 No services are allowed within the compartment wall and where services are required in a compartment wall, they can be accommodated by battening out the wall with timber battens or with resilient bar similar to accommodating services in a party wall.
-Services however can pass through a compartment wall but they must be appropriately protected in accordance with recommendations in be in accordance with Section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B of Building Regulations for all other purpose classes to which this certificate applies.
+Services however can pass through a compartment wall but they must be appropriately protected in accordance with the recommendations in be in accordance with Section 3.5.4.1 of TGD B 2017 Volume 2 of Building Regulations 1997 to 2017 for purpose class 1(a), 1(b) & 1(d) and in accordance with Section 3.2.5.7 and 3.4 of TGD B 2006 of Building Regulations 1997 to 2017 for all other purpose classes to which this certificate applies.
 Services passing through compartment walls should be kept to a minimum and avoided where possible.